 Japanese usually memorialize the death of a loved one with the burial of cremated remains in a cemetery following a wake and funeral service.
-Although usually based in Buddhist traditions, ceremonies may contain some Shintō elements (see p.
-3-4 of Religion and Spirituality).
+Although usually based in Buddhist traditions, ceremonies may contain some Shintō elements (see Religion and Spirituality).